rhelmus/virtmem/doc/manual.md

 The virtmem::makeVirtPtrLock function is used to create a lock.
-The last parameter to this function (optional, by default `false`) tells whether the locked data should be treated as read-only: if set to `false` the data will be written back to the virtual memory (even if unchanged).
-If you know the data will not be changed (or you don't care about changes), then it's more efficient to pass `true` instead.
+The last parameter to this function (optional, by default `false`) tells whether the locked data should be treated as read-only: if set to `false` the data will be written back to the virtual memory (even if unchanged) after the lock has been released.
+If you know the data will not be changed (or you don't care about changes), then it is more efficient to pass `true` instead.

 Accessing locked data is simply done by dereferencing the lock variable (i.e. `*lock`).